Kaleena Mosqueda-Lewis: 2010 U17 France

 Mosqueda-Lewis continued with the team as it became the U17 team.
 The team competed in the 2010 FIBA U17 World Championship for Women, held in Rodez & Toulouse, France during July 2010.
 Mosqueda-Lewis helped the team win the gold medal and an 8–0 record.
 She was the third leading scorer, averaging 11.6 points per game.
 She hit 19 three-point shots in 39 attempts.
 Her 19 three-point goals were almost half the team total of 40.
-Her tournament three-point shooting average was .487, and included a 5–6 outing against Canada.
+Her tournament three-point shooting average was 48.7 percent, and included a 5–6 outing against Canada.

 2011 U19 World Championships – Chile

-Mosqueda-Lewis was selected to be a member of the USA Basketball U19 squad, competing for the U19 World Championships in Chile.
+Mosqueda-Lewis was selected to the USA Basketball U19 squad for the U19 World Championships in Chile.
 The USA won their first five games, but then came up short, losing to Canada 64–52.
-They were still qualified for the medal round, and played France in the quarterfinal.
-The USA was down by as much as 13 points early in the game, but took a lead with just over a minute to go in the game and ended up with the win 70–64.
+In the medal round, they played France in the quarterfinal.
+The USA was down by as much as 13 points early, but took a lead with just over a minute to go in the game and ended up with the win 70–64.
 The USA took an early lead in the semi-final against Brazil, and went on to win to qualify for the gold medal game.
-She scored 7.9 points per game, and 4.9 rebounds per game to help lead the USA team to a gold medal.
-Mosqueda-Lewis played in all nine games, and was named as a starter in two of the games.
+She averaged 7.9 points and 4.9 rebounds per game to help lead the USA team to a gold medal.
+Mosqueda-Lewis played in all nine games, making two starts.
 In the gold medal game against Spain, she was the leading scorer with 15 points (tied with Elizabeth Williams and Stefanie Dolson).

 2013 World University Games – Russia

-Mosqueda-Lewis, along with teammate Bria Hartley were two of the twelve players selected to be on the team representing the US at the World University Games held in Kazan, Russia in July 2013.
-The team, coached by Sherri Coale, won the opening four games easily, scoring in triple digits in each game, and winning by 30 or more points in each case.
-After winning the quarterfinal game against Sweden, they faced Australia in the semifinal.
-The USA team opened up as much as a 17 point in the fourth quarter of the game but the Australian team fought back and took a one-point lead in the final minute.
-Crystal Bradford scored a basket with 134 seconds left ant he game to secure a 79–78 victory.
-The gold medal opponent was Russia, but the USA team never trailed, and won 90–71 to win the gold medal and the World University games Championship.
+Mosqueda-Lewis, along with teammate Bria Hartley were two of the 12 players selected to be on the team representing the US at the World University Games held in Kazan, Russia, in July 2013.
+The team, coached by Sherri Coale, won the opening four games easily, scoring in triple digits in each game, and winning each by 30 or more points.
+After beating Sweden in the quarterfinal, they faced Australia in the semifinal.
+The USA team opened up as much as a 17 point in the fourth quarter of the game but the Australian team fought back and took a one-point lead in the final minute, but the US secured a 79–78 victory.
+The gold medal opponent was Russia, but the USA team never trailed, and won 90–71 to win the gold medal.
 Mosqueda-Lewis was the second leading scorer for the team, averaging 13.0 points per game.
 She was the leading rebounder for the team, averaging 6.8 per game.